GrantBirki/errbot/docs/skaffold.md

 Before you can get going with `skaffold` you need to edit one file first to add your bot token

-1. Obtain a bot token from your chatservice (Discord, Slack, etc)
+1. Obtain a bot token from your chat service (Discord, Slack, etc)
 2. `base64` encode the token so it can be saved as a k8s secret

     ```console